jazzyoda5/drf-auto-query/README.md

 ## Description

 N+1 queries are a common problem in Django ORM.
-This package provides a `QueryBuilder` class that can help with building the exact `QuerySet` needed on a rest framework endpoint.
+This package provides helper functions that can help with building the exact `QuerySet` needed on a rest framework endpoint.

 It is important to note that this package is not a silver bullet.
 It is meant to be used as a